zakishaikh1193/mobile-app/project/LEVEL_PROGRESSION_README.md

 ## 🤝 Contributing

 When adding new features:
-1. Update the data structures in `levelData.ts`
+1. Update the data structures in `LessonData.ts`
 2. Add corresponding UI components
 3. Update the documentation
 4. Test on mobile devices